Snowflake-Labs/sfquickstarts/site/devlabs/LoadDataWithSnowSQL.md

 Here is an example command to `select` everything on the `emp_basic` table.
 ![Snowflake_SELECT_image](assets/Snowflake_SELECT.png)
 Sifting through everything on your table may not be the best use of your time.
-Getting specific results is simple, with a few functions and some query syntax.
+Getting specific results are simple, with a few functions and some query syntax.

 - [WHERE​](https://docs.snowflake.com/en/sql-reference/constructs/where.html#where) is an additional clause you can add to your select query.